Itguykunal/Local-Link/README.md

 **LocalLink** is a lightweight real-time chat application that enables communication between users connected to the **same WiFi network**, without requiring internet access.

+> 🛠️ *This project is under active development — features like file sharing (without using data) and media support are coming soon!*

 ---

 ## ✨ Features

 - 🔄 Real-time messaging via WebSocket
-- 📶 Works seamlessly on local WiFi without internet
+- 📶 Works **without internet** – just connect to the same local WiFi
-- 💻 Clean and minimal user interface
+- 💻 Simple and clean interface
-- 🔒 Private and secure local-only communication
+- 🔒 Secure communication within your own network

 ---